Knowledge Hub

 • where the claimant has lost sales because they have been diverted to the defendant as a result of the misrepresentation; or

-• as a result of dilution to the claimant’s goodwill – for example, due to the inferior nature of the defendant’s goods.
+• as a result of dilution to the claimant’s goodwill, for example, due to the inferior nature of the defendant’s goods.

 There are several other less obvious ways in which the claimant may suffer damage.
-An ‘injurious association’ may occur where the defendant misrepresents it has an association with the claimant, and this claim damages or could damage the claimant’s goodwill – for example, if the defendant has a poor reputation.
+An ‘injurious association’ may occur where the defendant misrepresents it has an association with the claimant, and this claim damages or could damage the claimant’s goodwill, for example, if the defendant has a poor reputation.

-A claimant may also claim for the loss of opportunity to expand where the claimant alleges a misrepresentation by the defendant has restricted the claimant’s scope to expand.
+A claimant may also claim for the loss of opportunity to expand, where the claimant alleges a misrepresentation by the defendant has restricted the claimant’s scope to expand.

-If a claimant would struggle to show it goodwill has been damaged, it may consider a ‘dilution’ or ‘erosion’ of goodwill claim.
+If a claimant would struggle to show a direct financial loss, it may consider a ‘dilution’ or ‘erosion’ of goodwill claim.
 In this scenario, if another trader starts using the claimant’s mark, the claimant may be able to claim its goodwill has been damaged by the fact the public will no longer exclusively associate that particular mark with the claimant.
-Finally, the claimant may be able to claim for ‘initial interest confusion’ if a defendant lures customers through deception and then seeks to take advantage of the deception to close a sale – for example, by setting up a website with a very similar domain name and selling to customer who think they are actually buying from the claimant.

 Passing off defences